argoproj-labs/argocd-operator/docs/reference/argocd.md

 Env | [Empty] | Environment to set for the server workloads.
 InitContainers | [Empty] | List of init containers for the ArgoCD Server component.
 This field is optional.
 SidecarContainers | [Empty] | List of sidecar containers for the ArgoCD Server component.
 This field is optional.
+Volumes | [Empty] | Configure addition volumes for the Argo CD server component.
+This field is optional.
+VolumeMounts | [Empty] | Configure addition volume mounts for the Argo CD server component.
+This field is optional.

 ### Server Autoscale Options